Wow. This ended up being a real challenge.

 #45 Watashi no Tamagoyaki – Dragon Half

-One of the goofiest songs to make it this far to the list, “My Omelette” is one of two songs that had me crying the first time I heard them.
+One of the goofiest songs to make it this far up the list, “My Omelette” is one of two songs that had me crying the first time I heard them.
 Though for entirely different reasons.
 It’s ostensibly Beethoven’s 7th symphony, but with absurd lyrics added on top of them.
 Mink’s voice actress sings about the wonders of love and having lunch together, though making sure to stipulate what she will and won’t share.
 It is so profoundly stupid, but perfectly in character both for Mink and the show itself.
 Never before did a song leave me laughing this hard.

 They even credit Beehoven.
 Fucking hell.